Credentialed Alcohol and Substance Abuse Counselor (CASAC)

 In this program, the student will be exposed to a variety of points of view.
 Faculty from varying clinical, administrative, academic disciplines and diversified backgrounds teach courses.
 This is important for the students because they receive well-rounded experiences, and contacts from our faculty in the classroom.
 You may choose to attend as many evenings or weekends as your time allows.
 Our schedule is designed to be flexible for the student who has other pressures or responsibilities, such as work, family, etc.

 Courses are offered at night, during the day and on Saturdays.
 The number of sessions each course meets varies from anywhere to 1 session to 10 sessions, as do the number of hours.
 Courses are offered throughout the year, including the summer.
 The courses can be taken at either our Rockville Centre campus or at our Suffolk Center in East Farmingdale.
 Since there are no prerequisites for any of the courses, you may begin your studies at any time.

-Our courses are listed under the four sections as outlined by NYS-OASAS; however, final determination as to the appropriate categorization of these courses under each section will be made by NYS-OASAS.
 Please click on the categories below to see the courses offered in that category.
 Then click on the list of courses and then the course title for schedule, location, faculty and tuition information.